The Global Struggle for Internet Freedom

 While the debate against warrantless spying on ordinary citizens, web censorship and data collection continues across the world, there are things that you can do right now to start protecting your privacy and internet freedoms:

 - Spread the Word: Let’s work to make sure people are more aware of our declining internet freedoms.
-View our infographic and share it with your friends and family.
+Share our infographic with your friends and family.

 - Learn more about Internet freedom issues in your country: There’s a wealth of information on the OpenNet Initiative website.